 Shoulder pain is one of the most common problems I see in our offices.
 There are many causes of shoulder pain ranging from overuse injuries in throwing athletes to dislocations from sports and trauma to arthritis and the most common cause which is rotator cuff dysfunction.
 The rotator cuff tendons are quite vulnerable to wear and tear as they occupy a space between two bones.
 When the arm is used in the overhead position, this space becomes even smaller.
 The tendon will then rub on these bones which can lead to fraying of the tendon.
 This is called tendinosis or a disease of the tendon.
 In the office, I often describe the tendon as a rope between the muscle and the bone.
 In tendinosis, the rope is not torn but it is frayed.
 When fraying occurs, it can lead to pain.
 It is easy to imagine that once a rope is frayed, it is more likely to snap and this is true for the rotator cuff as well.

 Treatment depends on the nature of the tear which is why an MRI will be ordered.
-For some tears, physical therapy is the treatment.
 This will focus on strengthening the remaining muscles in the shoulder to assist with any deficits from the injured muscle and tendon.
 Often a cortisone injection will be recommended to assist with pain and inflammation in the shoulder.
-A cortisone injection does not heal the tendon but can be helpful with pain relief especially so the patient can be a better participant in physical therapy.
+A cortisone injection does not heal the tendon but can be helpful with pain relief.
 Anti-inflammatories are also commonly used.
 There are new treatments available such as platelet rich plasma and bone marrow aspirate injection as well which can help to decrease pain.

 Return to Activity